OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

     }
     ```

-3. Create a method to delete slides that are tagged for premium customers.
-The following is an example.
-Note about this code:
+3. The following code creates a method to delete slides that are tagged for premium customers.
+About this code, note:

     - Because the `key` and `value` properties of the tags are going to be read after the `context.sync`, they must be loaded first.